Equitable/trump/README.rst

 Finishing the planning phase should be mid-March 2015; the code base is under rapid expansion and changes.
-Building the testing framework is planned for April 2015, with the hopes of participating in "Adopty py.test".
+Building the testing framework is planned for April 2015, with the hopes of participating in `Adopty py.test <http://pytest.org/latest/adopt.html>`_.
 The first release is optimistically scheduled for early June 2015, with the fractions of the initial goals completed:

 - Prioritization